mohankumar246/Aladdin/README.md

 This uses the python libraries available for exchanges, unifies them to make it easier to write bots.

-Currently supports gdax, kraken and bittrex.
+Currently supports gdax, kraken, bittrex and binance.

 ### How do I get set up? ###